-Whether testing online or at a testing center, candidates receive their written exam results right away.
-After a CMI program candidate passes the written exam, they are sent instructions on how to schedule their oral exam.
-Candidates who interpret languages for which there is no CMI program will receive an official letter on National Board letterhead, stating that the candidate has passed the National Board written exam, that the National Board does not currently offer an oral exam in that language, and that should the National Board offer an oral exam in that language at some time in the future, the candidate is approved to take that oral exam.
+Whether testing online or at a testing center, candidates receive their written exam results within 24 hours.
+After a candidate passes the written exam, they are sent instructions on how to order their Hub-CMI certificate, order a badge, and schedule their oral exam, if applicable.
+Candidates who interpret languages for which there is no CMI program are not eligible to take the oral exam.